samaandrea10/mortgag-dashboard/README.md

 ## User Guide

-A comprehensive user guide describing the complete workflow of the NOVA platform—including application navigation, mortgage prediction, model performance interpretation, data insights, verified outcome feedback, PDF report generation, and troubleshooting—is available below.
+A comprehensive user guide describing the complete workflow of the NOVA platform—including application navigation, mortgage prediction, model-performance interpretation, data insights, verified outcome feedback, PDF report generation, and troubleshooting—is available below.

 ## **[Open the NOVA User Guide](USER_GUIDE.md)**

+---

 # Executive Summary

-NOVA Mortgage Intelligence is a comprehensive end-to-end Machine Learning decision-support platform developed for mortgage approval prediction using the Home Mortgage Disclosure Act (HMDA) dataset.
-The project demonstrates the complete lifecycle of a modern Data Science solution, integrating data acquisition, preprocessing, exploratory data analysis, feature engineering, predictive modeling, model evaluation, cross-validation, hyperparameter tuning, fairness assessment, external validation, interactive visualization, and cloud deployment within a unified analytical environment.
+**NOVA Mortgage Intelligence** is an end-to-end Machine Learning decision-support platform developed for mortgage approval prediction using the **Home Mortgage Disclosure Act (HMDA)** dataset.

+The project demonstrates the complete lifecycle of a Data Science solution, including data preparation, exploratory data analysis, preprocessing, feature engineering, predictive modeling, model comparison, model evaluation, Cross Validation, Hyperparameter Tuning, Feature Importance analysis, preliminary fairness analysis, External Validation, interactive visualization, and cloud deployment.

-Unlike traditional classification systems that provide only a binary prediction, NOVA combines predictive analytics with financial decision support by integrating mortgage approval probability estimation, affordability analysis, financial health assessment, risk evaluation, model performance monitoring, interactive data exploration, verified outcome feedback collection, and automated professional reporting.
-The platform was designed to provide both technical and non-technical users with an intuitive interface while preserving methodological rigor, model transparency, and reproducibility throughout the analytical workflow.
+NOVA goes beyond providing only an Approved or Denied prediction.
+The platform combines predictive analytics with supporting financial indicators and interactive tools, including approval-probability estimation, affordability analysis, financial-health indicators, mortgage scenario simulation, model-performance visualization, interactive data exploration, verified outcome feedback, and automated PDF reporting.

+The platform was developed to make the final Machine Learning model accessible to both technical and non-technical users through an intuitive Streamlit interface while maintaining consistency between the preprocessing used during model development and the preprocessing applied to new observations.

+> **NOVA does not approve or reject mortgage applications and does not replace the decision-making process of a financial institution.**
+>
+> NOVA provides a model-based prediction derived from patterns learned from historical HMDA data and is intended to serve as a decision-support and academic analytical system.

 ---